 Degenerative Disc disease is a chronic and often painful condition.
 This condition happens when one or more of the vertebral discs (cushions between the vertebrae) become damaged and weakened and no longer work as shock absorbers for the movement of the spine.

-Der PASHA®-catheter is a minimally invasive pain therapy.
-It is performed by a electromagnetic effect on the pain signal conduction inside the nerve fibres in the spinal cord (neuromodulation).
-Pain therapy with the PASHA® catheter is a minimally invasivetreatment that is performes through a n epidural needle: The eelctromagnetic treatment with the duration of 4-7 min results in a lasting moderation of the physiological pain signal transduction in the spina.
+The PASHA®-catheter is a minimally invasive pain therapy.
+It is performed by an electromagnetic effect on the pain signal conduction inside the nerve fibres in the spinal cord (neuromodulation).
+Pain therapy with the PASHA® catheter is a minimally invasive treatment that is performed through an epidural needle: The electromagnetic treatment with a duration of 4-7 min results in a lasting moderation of the physiological pain signal transduction in the spina.
 The effect of the neuromodulation treatment with the PASHA®-electrode lasts for up to 2 years.
 The electrode is fixed at the end of a flexible plastic tube (catheter).
 This electrode can be navigated through the spine while controlling the position with x-ray vision.
-This inially invasive pain therapy is also called "Epidural pulsed radio frequency therapy" (EPRF).
-The popular name for this EPRF-therapy (PASHA®-catheter) is after the inventor of this procedure, the German neurosurgeon Dr. Omar Pasha.
+This initially invasive pain therapy is also called "Epidural pulsed radio frequency therapy" (EPRF).
+The popular name for this EPRF therapy (PASHA®-catheter) is after the inventor of this procedure, the German neurosurgeon Dr Omar Pasha.